Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Appendix (full calculations)

 Next assume that $e$ lies in the boundary of $P$, but the starting vertex of $e$ is not equal to the base-point of $P$.
 Then, since all edge operators at $e$ commute with base-point shifts along edges other than $e$, and the plaquette operators for cocommutative elements of $H^*$ commute with base-point shifts, see Lemma \ref{lem:base-point-shifts-and-plaquette-operators}, we may reduce the situation to the above situation where the starting vertex of $e$ and the base-point of $P$ were the same, and we obtain:

 and, hence, for $a \in A$ and $\varphi \in H^*$ both cocommutative we obtain again: $F_P^\varphi \circ E_e^a = E_e^a \circ F_P^\varphi$.

-Finally, assume now that the edge $e$ in the boundary of $P$ is oriented clockwise around $P$.
+Finally, assume now that the edge $e$, in the boundary of $P$ is oriented clockwise around $P$.
+This is the situation for $e'$ in figure \ref{fig:edge-plaquettes}.
 We again first consider the case where the starting vertex of $e$ coincides with the base-point of $P$.
-Again by applying base-point shifts where necessary, we may assume that the base-point of the other plaquette $Q$ adjacent to $e$ is also equal to the starting vertex of $e$.
-Denoting by $(e_1, \dots, e_n = e)$ the edges in the boundary of $P$ in counter-clockwise order, we may assume by applying edge orientation reversals where necessary, that the edges $(e_1, \dots, e_{n-1})$ are oriented counter-clockwise around $P$, whereas $e_n = e$ is by assumption oriented clockwise around $P$.
-Now a very similar calculation as the first one in this proof above shows that
+Again by applying base-point shifts where necessary, we may assume that the base-point of the other plaquette $Q$, {in Figure \ref{fig:edge-plaquettes} denoted $Q'$} adjacent to $e$ is also equal to the starting vertex of $e$.
+Denoting by $(e_1, \dots, e_n = e)$ the edges in the boundary of $P$ in counterclockwise order, we may assume, by applying edge orientation reversals where necessary, that the edges $(e_1, \dots, e_{n-1})$ are oriented counterclockwise around $P$, whereas $e_n = e$ is by assumption oriented clockwise around $P$.
+Now a very similar calculation as the first one in this proof above will show that

 We calculate:

 Finally, for the case that the starting vertex of $e$ and the base-point of $P$ do not coincide, as above it follows using base-point shifts that $F_P^\varphi \circ E_e^a = E_e^a \circ F_P^\varphi$ still holds for all cocommutative $\varphi \in H^*$ and all $a \in A$. \end{proof}